 Instructions

 - Bring a large pot of salted water to a boil.
-Add the carrot sticks and cook for 4-5 minutes, until just tender.
-Add the green beans to the pot and cook for an additional 3-4 minutes.
-Both vegetables should be tender but still vibrant in color.
-Drain the vegetables and transfer them to a bowl of ice water to stop the cooking process.
+Add carrots and cook for 4-5 minutes until nearly tender.
+Add green beans and cook both together for another 3-4 minutes, until crisp-tender and vibrant.
+Drain and transfer to an ice bath.
 Once cooled, drain and set aside.

 Notes